-Professor Bielicki (Google Scholar | ResearchGate | ORCID) researches issues in which energy and environmental systems and policy interact.
-He focuses on understanding opportunities, causes, and consequences of energy development and technology deployment in order to understand how energy systems have evolved and how this evolution can be directed in ways that will improve environmental, economic, and social conditions.
-Professor Bielicki is an Assistant Professor at The Ohio State University where he holds a joint appointment in the Department of Civil, Environmental, and Geodetic Engineering and in the John Glenn College of Public Affairs.
-He is also on the faculty of the Environmental Science Graduate Program and has courtesy appointment in the City and Regional Planning section of the Knowlton School of Architecture.
-He previously held appointments as a Research Associate at the University of Minnesota, a Weinberg Fellow at Oak Ridge National Laboratory, and a Research Fellow with the Energy Technology Innovation Policy group at Harvard University.
+Dr. Bielicki (Google Scholar | ResearchGate | ORCID | ResearcherID) runs the Energy Sustainability Research Laboratory where he and his students research issues in which energy and environmental systems and policy interact, specifically on topics related to carbon management, renewable energy, and the energy-water nexus.
+He is an Assistant Professor at The Ohio State University where he holds a joint appointment in the Department of Civil, Environmental, and Geodetic Engineering and in the John Glenn College of Public Affairs.
+Dr. Bielicki is also on the faculty of the Environmental Science Graduate Program and has a courtesy appointment in the City and Regional Planning section of the Knowlton School of Architecture.
+Dr. Bielicki holds a Ph.D.
+(Harvard University), an M.P.A.
+(Harvard University), an M.B.A.
+(University of Chicago), and a B.S.
+(Valparaiso University).
+Prior to returning to graduate school, Dr. Bielicki was a mechanical engineer at Fermi National Accelerator Laboratory, where he primarily worked on devices and infrastructure that produce antiprotons.
+His academic and research appointments have included being a Visiting Professor at ETH-Zurich, a Research Associate at the University of Minnesota, a Weinberg Fellow at Oak Ridge National Laboratory, a Fellow at the Baker Center for Public Policy (University of Tennessee), and a Research Fellow with the Energy Technology Innovation Policy group at Harvard University.